Hot Girl Walks are all over TikTok. Here’s what you need to do one right | CNN Underscored

 The best part about hot girl walks?
 There’s virtually no barrier to entry.
 “The mission of the Hot Girl Walk is to continue to unite and empower women through physical and mental wellness, [that’s] accessible to all,” says Lind.
 “Getting dressed up and feeling your best is also very much a part of the Hot Girl Walk culture, because when you feel great, you stand a little taller.”

 In conjunction with her existing Hot Girl Walk merch, Lind is about to launch her first line of Hot Girl Walk T-shirts, which she says pairs perfectly with Alo Yoga leggings.
 This popular pair from Alo’s Airlift line is quick-drying and feels weightless against your skin so you can maintain a quick stride.
 It has a thick high waistband that pairs perfectly with a crop top as well.
-Grab one of their three neutral core colors, or opt for an eye-catching pair from their limited series in colors like sugarplum pink or midnight green.
+Grab one of the three neutral core colors, or opt for an eye-catching pair from the limited series in colors like Sugarplum Pink or Midnight Green.

 - Related: The best leggings of the year